mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Proposal List Validation

-A group member creating a commit and a group member processing a Commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.
+A group member creating a Commit and a group member processing a Commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the Commit is external or not.
 If the list of proposals is invalid, then the Commit message MUST be rejected as invalid.

-For a regular, i.e. not external, commit the list is invalid if it contains any of the following:
+For a regular, i.e., not external, Commit, the list is invalid if any of the following occurs:

 * It contains an individual proposal that is invalid as specified in {{proposals}}.